A grassroots NLP community for Africa, by Africans

 In this talk, we challenge the idea that "low-resourcedness" is just a data problem.
 Instead, we propose that it is a societal problem, and that the best way to solve this societal problem is through participation

 You don't need to be a NLP researcher to join us!
 We want anyone passionate about African languages to join.
 So we have many major ways to help:

-Analysing how good our translation models are
+Analysing how good (and bad) our models are